 The fish must remain alive for 30 minutes in the official HookUp recovery tank to qualify for official entry into the event.

-Anyone not in the queue at the final weigh-in a Live Category fish at the daily cut off time will be deemed ineligible to “weigh-in” and therefore outside the Official Finish Time.
+Anyone not in the queue at the final weigh-in a Live Category fish at 3.30pm Sunday, 1st May 2022 will be deemed ineligible to “weigh-in” and therefore outside the Official Finish Time.

 |Salmon (Blue Threadfin & King Threadfin)|